AliceHincu/Parallel-and-Distributed-Programming/exams-and-solutions/2017-subject-1.md

 ## Solution
 k = number of colors, n = number of nodes.

-The maximum number of combinations is k^n, so we will have numbers in the interval x ∈ [0, k^n - 1].
-We will map every possible coloring of the graph "x" to a number in base k.
+The maximum number of combinations of colors is k^n, so we will have numbers in the interval x ∈ [0, k^n - 1].
+We will map every possible coloring "x" of the graph to a number in base k, which represents a possible solution.
 - So if k = 3 and n = 4 => x ∈ [0, 80] .
 - For x = 11 (in base 10) = 1020 (in base 3) is a valid solution for a graph that doesn't have an edge between the second node and last node.
 - This will be done in a method named "to_color(x)".